docpath/xfrepository-docker-linux/README.md

 - `license_address`: Address of the license server.
 Mandatory field in case you want to apply a session license.
 - `license_port`: License server port.
 Mandatory field in case you want to apply a session license.
 - `session_shutdown_session`: Indicates whether the associated session within the license server should be shutdown after closing the application.
 Available values are TRUE or FALSE.
 Mandatory field in case you want to apply a session license.
+- `local_user`: Provide the name of the local user.
+By default, admin.
+- `local_user_pass`: Provide the password for the local user.
+By default, admin.

 **IMPORTANT!** The command `sleep 5` is added from `run.sh`.
 This is a delay necessary for the license server to launch before DocPath® XF Repository is deployed.
 If it is removed or if it indicates an insufficient time (in seconds), an error may occur with the product license.